Letter tiles spelling out Happy New Year. Celebrate New Year's Eve without drugs.

 2. Think about what you enjoy.

 When you quit drugs, it can be difficult at first to even remember what you enjoy doing.
 This is because using impacts the reward centers in the brain.
 I used to think I would never love anything as much as I loved drugs.
 Now I know I love reading, writing, jogging very slowly, and incredibly dark movies.
-It took me a while after I quit to find all that out.
+It took me a while after I quit using drugs to discover all of that.
 Spend some time thinking about what you’ve enjoyed in the past and what you’ve always wanted to try, to uncover the things you enjoy.

 4. Choose companions that are a better fit for your new goals.

 If you’ve decided not to do drugs, don’t go out with your using buddies.
 Instead, hit up those kids from high school you ditched because they seemed too square.
 Or ask your family if they’d like to have a New Year’s Eve dinner.
+Or hang out with friends who are also in recovery.
 That way, you won’t feel stressed about spending the night at home alone, but you’re also setting yourself up for success.

 5. Search for a sober activity.